wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 **Region**
 ^^^^^^^^^^

-An environment can be set up in different regions such as US east, US west, Europe or Asia Pacific.
+An environment can be set up in different regions such as US east (N. Virginia, Ohio), US west (Oregon), Europe (London, Frankfurt) or Asia Pacific (Singapore).
 A region should be chosen according to user's preferences.

-**Storage API**
+**RESTful API**
 ^^^^^^^^^^^^^^^

-Storage Enpoint from Wazuh Cloud's RESTful API used to access cold storage data.
-It can be used to retrieve data which is no longer available to check online using the WUI.
+API to interact with Wazuh Cloud Service.
+E.g. it can be used to access an environment's cold storage by using the Storage Endpoint.

 .. _cloud_glossary_tier: